 Throughout that period there were continuing efforts to reach an agreement within Drumcree.
 They failed.
-In the light of all thes circumstances, including his informed view that some 60,000-70,000 Orange Marchers would be invited to converge on Drumcree, the Chie Constable decided that his lines could not be held, and that a limited parade down the Garvaghy Road was the option most likely to prevent loss of life and minimise disorder.
+In the light of all these circumstances, including his informed view that some 60,000-70,000 Orange Marchers would be invited to converge on Drumcree, the Chief Constable decided that his lines could not be held, and that a limited parade down the Garvaghy Road was the option most likely to prevent loss of life and minimise disorder.
 In reaching that conclusion he had in mind the advice of the GOC.
-In that decision too, he has my full support.
+In that decision, too, he has my full support.

-The Chief Constable believed that the foreseeable consequences of uncontrolled surge into the Garvaghy estate, including loss of lift and destruction of iwellings, were too dire to be accepted.
+The Chief Constable believed that the foreseeable consequences of an uncontrolled surge into the Garvaghy estate, including loss of life and destruction of dwellings, were too dire to be accepted.
 Sir Hugh Annesley was not prepared even to contemplate the opening of fire upon the crowds, and in my clear opinion he was right.
-I commend for study the long radio interview.
-Sir Hugh Annesley gave 11 July.
+I commend for study the long radio interview Sir Hugh Annesley gave on 11 July.
+Copies of the transcript are available here].